Ravnur-Inc/ams-api-replacement-demo-app/docs/streaming-domains.md

 ### How to Use a Custom Domain with the RMS Front Door?

-1. Create a CNAME record for the alias host domain to point to the RMS native Front Door Endpoint: `fd-{unique string}.{AFD DNS subdomain}.azurefd.net`.
-Refer to the guidelines for [obtain the RMS Front Door domain](#how-to-update-the-rms-streaming-endpoint-host-name) and the instructions to [create and map a CNAME in Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-custom-domain#create-a-cname-dns-record).
+1. [Create a CNAME record](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-custom-domain#create-a-cname-dns-record) for the alias host domain to point to the RMS native Front Door Endpoint: `fd-{unique string}.{AFD DNS subdomain}.azurefd.net`.
+Refer to the guidelines to [obtain the RMS Front Door domain](#how-to-update-the-rms-streaming-endpoint-host-name).
 2. Submit an [RMS support request](mailto:support@ravnur.com) to add your custom domain name to the RMS Front Door.
 When contacting RMS support, provide:
 * Your domain name.
 * The RMS resource group.